-There are some countries where it’s easy to enjoy the local cuisine (I’m thinking of South Korean mandu here), and that means you’ll reap the benefits of paying local cuisine prices.
-However, every now and then you’ll get an insatiable craving for peanut butter, lemon curd, or sausage and mash, and finding it is either impossible or it costs the same as two weeks' rent.
+There are some countries where it’s easy to enjoy the local cuisine, and that means you’ll reap the benefits of paying local cuisine prices.
+However, every now and then you’ll get an insatiable craving for the strangest things and sourcing it is expensive.
 Every once in a while is fine, but if you don’t learn to eat local on a daily basis, you will find all your money going on costly imports.

 4. Be savvy with health insurance

 Some countries have mutual agreements to cover each other’s citizens, and some don’t.
 If you’re a German national living in Spain you will have different health coverage rights than an American living in Spain, for example.